Melbourne Sports and Aquatic Centre: Sport

 National Basketball League club Melbourne United have been based at the centre since the start of the 2018/19.
 The team trains in the basketball precinct, which features an 1800-seat show court, and have their club offices and facilities located in the centre.

-Events
+Events hosted

 MSAC regularly hosts many events including state and national championships.
 Among the major events MSAC has hosted are: